RemiHuangNTHU/R4VAR/README.md

 # R4VAR
 Include two files.
-The zip file contains all the R codes for the book: Vector Autoregressive Models  (向量自我迴歸模型): Econometric Methods and R Programs
+The VARCodes.zip contains all the R codes for the book: Vector Autoregressive Models  (向量自我迴歸模型): Econometric Methods and R Programs
+The VARData.zip is the data set for these codes.
 The manual.pdf is the manual written in Chinese.